 A joint VA loan makes sense in several scenarios:

 - You don’t have the income to qualify on your own.
-If you apply with other eligible military borrowers, they can help you qualify with their income.
+If you apply with other eligible military or non-military borrowers, they can help you qualify with their income.

 - You have too much debt to qualify on your own right now.
-Lenders prefer a debt-to-income (DTI) ratio of 41%, although they sometimes make exceptions.
+Lenders prefer a 41% debt-to-income (DTI) ratio or lower, although they sometimes make exceptions.
 All your debt counts toward this ratio (including student loan payments).
 If you apply with another eligible military borrower with less debt and/or a higher income, that could bring down your DTI ratio.

 How to qualify for a joint VA loan

 You’ll need to follow these steps to qualify:

 You’ll need to obtain your certificate of eligibility (COE) through the VA.
 This document confirms to lenders that you qualify for this home loan benefit.

 2. VERIFY YOUR ENTITLEMENT

 If you’ve never used your home loan benefit or your previous VA loan has been paid in full, you have your full entitlement.
 Your COE will list your entitlement.

 VA funding fee guidelines state that if you make less than a 5% down payment and it’s your first use of your VA loan benefit, the funding fee is 2.3% of the loan amount.
 After the first use, the fee increases to 3.6% if the down payment is less than 5%.
 Opting to make a larger VA loan down payment will reduce your funding fee.